Adarsh9616/Interviews/CommVault Interview/Round 1.md

 This round was taken on an online platform that hosted the test and we were monitered using our webcams.
 Aptitude questions were basic and logical .
 In Java section the questions were a bit tricky and most of them were related to the concepts of OOPS.
+45 minutes were given for the whole test with a total of 25 questions.